missionloyd/asu-auto-health-check/README.md

 Fill out the ASU health check automatically!

 ## How it works
-This script will log into your ASU account and fill out the "none," "none" options on the survey completely hands free!
-You can even automate this script to run in the background of your computer (assuming that you're healthy).
-Minimal installation with some command line interface and logging info!
+This script will log into your ASU account with Firefox and fill out the "none," "none" options on the survey completely hands free!
+You can go even further by automating this script to run in the background of your computer (assuming that you're healthy).
+Minimal installation with some command line interface!

 ## Requirements
-- Firefox browser (will add more browser support in the future)
+- Firefox browser
 - The latest verson of python
   - Python libraries from the requirements package
 - Geckodriver for HTTP Requests